gitopsmanager/k8s-build/README.md

-# 🚀 Reusable GitHub Workflow: Multi-Cloud Docker Build with BuildKit
+# 🚀 Reusable GitHub Workflow for Multi-Cloud Docker Image Builds (Docker or BuildKit)

-This reusable GitHub Actions workflow builds and pushes Docker images using [BuildKit](https://github.com/moby/buildkit), with support for:
+Build and push Docker images to AWS ECR or Azure ACR using Docker (on GitHub-hosted runners) or BuildKit (on self-hosted runners).
+Supports both pod-managed identity and credential-based authentication.

+### Key Features

+- 🐳 **Docker** on GitHub-hosted runners
+- 🏗️ **BuildKit** on GitHub ARC (self-hosted) runners
-- ✅ AWS ECR via Pod Identity or AWS credentials
+- ✅ AWS ECR via pod identity or IAM credentials
-- ✅ Azure ACR via Azure service principal
+- ✅ Azure ACR via workload identity, node identity, or service principal
 - ✅ Build once, push to AWS, Azure, or both
-- ✅ GitHub-hosted and GitHub ARC (self-hosted) runners
-- ✅ Automatic fallback tag using GitHub run ID
+- ✅ Automatically tags images with the GitHub run ID, and optionally with a custom tag if provided.

 ---